 As you work hard to stay healthy, the army of organisms in your gut can help.
 Your gut includes your stomach and intestines, where food passes through and is broken down.
-Ensuring you have the right balance of organisms in your gut is an important consideration when it comes to overall health.
+Ensuring you have the right balance of organisms that promote a healthy gut environment is essential for our health.

 Your gut consists of a collection of bacteria, yeast, viruses and other tiny organisms called microorganisms, or microbes.
 Together, they comprise your microbiome, which acts almost as its own ecosystem.
 These microorganisms are present from birth, and you may gain or lose hundreds of species throughout your life.
 A healthy microbiome is home to the both the optimal type and level of each microorganism that work together -- and with you -- to thrive.